Which sentence best describes Pluto?

 - Pluto is only about half the width of the United States.
 Charon is about half the size of Pluto.
 Charon is the largest moon compared to the body it orbits (whether planet or dwarf planet) of any moon in the solar system.

 In the picture above, the arrows show the direction the planets and Pluto rotate.
-Notice Pluto's spin goes the opposite way of all the others except Venus and Uranus.
+Notice Pluto's spin goes the opposite direction of all the others except Venus and Uranus.

 In the picture above, the arrows show which direction the planets' and Pluto's axes of rotation point.
 Notice Pluto's and Uranus' point along the same plane as their orbits, instead of more or less "up and down."